thisisobate/kyverno-website/src/content/docs/policies/other/label-existing-namespaces/label-existing-namespaces.md

 ---
-title: "Label Existing Namespaces"
+title: 'Label Existing Namespaces'
 category: Other
 version: 1.7.0
 subject: Namespace
-policyType: "mutate"
+policyType: 'mutate'
 description: >
   Namespaces which preexist may need to be labeled after the fact and it is time consuming to identify which ones should be labeled and either doing so manually or with a scripted approach.
 This policy, which triggers on any AdmissionReview request to any Namespace, will result in applying the label `mykey=myvalue` to all existing Namespaces.
 If this policy is updated to change the desired label key or value, it will cause another mutation which updates all Namespaces.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/label-existing-namespaces/label-existing-namespaces.yaml" target="-blank">/other/label-existing-namespaces/label-existing-namespaces.yaml</a>

 ```yaml